-The consistency of decisions has improved following the revision cycles of the Office's practice, which brings together principles derived from the case-law of the Court of Justice of the European Union, the Boards of Appeal and the decisions of the first instance.
-The combination of the two existing sources of reference for practice (Manual and Guidelines) was fundamental to this effort.
-This created, for the first time, a single document of reference for the EUIPO's practice, the EUIPO Guidelines, which have been available in all the official languages of the European Union since 2014.
+The consistency of decisions has improved following the revision cycles of the Office's practice which brings together principles derived from the jurisprudence of the European Court of Justice, the case-law of the Boards of Appeal and the decisions of the first instance.
+Fundamental to this effort has been that the two existing sources of reference for practice (Manual and Guidelines) were combined to create, for the first time, a single document of reference for OHIM's practice, the OHIM Guidelines, which as from 2014 are available in all the official languages of the European Union.
+In addition to improving consistency, they should also improve the quality of the drafting of decisions, making the reasoning clearer for the recipients of those decisions.

-During the past five years, the number of ex post quality checks has almost tripled, and now covers all business and business support operations of the Office.
-More recently, ex ante quality checks have begun to be implemented so that, for example, mistakes in decisions and proceedings increasingly are detected and corrected before they are delivered to users, rather than ex post.
-Moving forward, the focus will continue to shift towards ex ante checks and greater involvement of users, to ensure that the checks are better aligned to the users' perception.
+During the past five years, the number of ex post quality checks has almost tripled.
+From five ex post checks in 2010, involving absolute grounds decisions, opposition decisions and opposition proceedings, classification and RCD publications, by the end of 2014, the Office expanded the scope of the monitoring to include all business and business support operations of the Office.
+More recently, ex ante quality checks are being implemented so that, for example, mistakes in decisions and proceedings increasingly are detected and corrected before they are delivered to users, rather than ex post.
+Moving forward, the focus will continue to shift towards ex ante checks and greater involvement of users, to ensure that the checks are better aligned to the user's perception.

-In October 2014, the Office went through a major reorganisation focusing on team collaboration, in order to further improve quality.
+In October 2014 the Office put in place a major reorganisation focusing on team collaboration, in order to further improve quality.
+Under this reorganisation, all examination tasks including registration are being progressively concentrated in the Operations Department, and a Customer Services Department has been created.
 The new structure has a greater emphasis on team working with horizontal responsibilities and a matrix structure to ensure an integrated approach to users.
-It also emphasises the need for multi-skilled staff that can flexibly respond to the challenges the organisation faces.
+It also emphasises the need for a multi-skilled staff that can flexibly respond to the challenges the organisation faces.
+This, in turn makes the Office's evolution as a learning organisation in which knowledge sharing and continuous development are the norm, even more important.

-In January 2015, the Operations Department was transformed into 16 small coherent core teams and one User, Performance, Quality and Risk Management team of 15-20 members of staff.
+As of January 2015, the Operations Department has been transformed into 16 small coherent core teams and one User, Performance, Quality and Risk Management Team of 15-20 members of staff.
 These teams cover the entire workflow from reception to registration.

-This major reorganisation is designed to focus the attention of the teams on quality and timeliness, as well as on giving special attention to user needs, and improving the perception of the Office's service.
+This major reorganisation is designed to focus the attention of the teams towards quality and timeliness, as well as provide special attention to user needs, and improve the perception of the Office's service.
 The smaller teams and stronger cohesion between members are designed to facilitate ex ante quality control and ensure better quality results.
 To achieve this, a system of ex ante checks is being set up covering 57 areas of the core processes.